 Enter: 2-zone grilling.

 This is your hands-down, no-fail best way of grilling.
+One of the best grilling tips we most highly recommend people to learn.
 In fact, we’re confident that after reading this post, you’ll rarely set up for grilling any other way.

 In this post, we’ll explain what 2-zone grilling is, the benefits of 2-zone grilling and how to set up your grill for this method.